microsoft/pxt/docs/blog/arcade/tilecode.md

 ### From Board Games to Retro Video Games

 We draw inspiration from board games with pieces that can move from one square of the board to a nearby square.
-Board games like checkers (also known as draughts) have been played for thousands of years.
+Board games like checkers, also known as draughts, have been played for thousands of years.
 These games are affordable, and their rules are generally simple to understand, but the game play can be very engaging and rewarding.
 Over time, new games have been created by modifying the rules of existing board games.

 ![board games](/static/blog/arcade/tilecode/boardGames.JPG)